Step Up: All In: Soundtrack

 Step Up: All In (Original Motion Picture Soundtrack) is a soundtrack album from the film of the same name.
 The album was released on August 5, 2014, by Ultra Records.

 Home media

 The film was released on DVD and Blu-ray on November 4, 2014.

 Reception

 Critical response

 The film was met with mixed reviews.
-On Rotten Tomatoes, the film has an approval rating of 42% based on 52 reviews, with an average rating of 5.03/10.
-The website's consensus states: "With slick choreography all too often interrupted by feeble attempts at plot, Step Up: All In would be more fun with all of its dialogue edited out".
+On Rotten Tomatoes, the film has an approval rating of 43% based on 51 reviews, with an average rating of 5.03/10.
+The website's consensus states: "With slick choreography all too often interrupted by feeble attempts at plot, Step Up: All In would be more fun with all of its dialogue edited out."
 On Metacritic, the film has a weighted average score of 45 out of 100 based on reviews from 17 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film a grade B+.

 Box office

 The film debuted at #6 in the North American box office, earning $6.5 million.
 The film grossed $14,904,384 in America and $71,261,262 in other territories for a worldwide total of $86,165,646, making it the lowest-grossing film in the series.